Written by Victoria Daka, Regulatory Compliance Specialist

 While the May issue contains a number of articles that may be of interest to you, the Membership Requirements Eased with Associational Common-Bond Final Rule article, in particular, caught my eye.
 Under the final rule, three broad changes are made to the NCUA’s common bond requirements, which this article discusses.
 Of note from the article:

 “The final rule grants automatic qualification under NCUA’s rules to certain categories of associations the agency has routinely approved for federal credit union membership.
 At the suggestion of commenters, the Board added five categories to the seven originally proposed.
 In all, 12 new types of associational groups will receive pre-approval…

 The final rule also establishes a threshold common-bond test that an association not be formed primarily for the purpose of expanding credit union membership.
 More than 99 percent of associational applications reviewed over the past three years have met this new requirement.
 Additionally, the rule expands the criteria for the agency’s totality-of-circumstances test, used to determine whether an association that is not automatically approved satisfies the common-bond requirements to qualify for manual inclusion in a federal credit union’s field of membership.”

 Programming Note.
-NAFCU's offices will close at noon today for the Memorial Day Holiday and will reopen on Tuesday, May 27.
-We will be back to blogging on Wednesday, May 28.
+NAFCU's office will close at noon today and will also be closed on Monday for Memorial Day weekend.
+We will be back to blogging on Wednesday.
+Have a great weekend!